Is there a grade cutoff for admission?

 Do you require the test of English as a Foreign Language (TOEFL)?

-If your native language is not English, you must take the TOEFL and achieve a score of at least 100 points on the internet-based TOEFL with minimum scores of 25 in each section, or 250 points on the computer-based TOEFL with minimum scores of 25 in each section, or 600 points on the paper-based TOEFL with minimum scores of 60 in each of the three sections, to be admitted to Georgetown Law.
+If your native language is not English, you must take the TOEFL and achieve a score of at least 100 points on the internet-based TOEFL with minimum scores of 25 in each section or 600 points on the paper-based TOEFL with minimum scores of 60 in each of the three sections, to be admitted to Georgetown Law.

 May I request a waiver of the TOEFL?